reflectdetect/reflectdetect/README.md

 ### Workflow 1: Geolocation-Based Calibration

 1. **Know your calibration panel reflectance factors**
 For each of your calibration panel, obtain the reflectance factor and ensure that it has a flat response according to the bands of your camera system.
 This information can be obtain from the manufacturer (for commercial panels) or by using a field spectrometer (for DIY panels).
-Save these values in a `panel_properties.json` file.
+Save these values in a `panel_properties.json` file (see [example data](https://ifzgoettingen-my.sharepoint.com/:f:/g/personal/heim_ifz-goettingen_de/EmSDi-poSitJpDbd4Xrrhj8BF-9x5LMSKSMOvJbj5OqmXg?e=g0oss6)).
 2. **Position the calibration panels in the field**
 3. **Capture the locations of the panel corners**
    We used a [Ardusimple RTK Calibrated Surveyor Kit](https://www.ardusimple.com/product/rtk-calibrated-surveyor-kit/) in our testing, save the data in a `panel_locations.gpkg` file.